Broad goes from Nighthawk to Lord of the Night

 Still, Broad did not have to wait long for his night to come.

-In his natural habitat, will new ball in hand, 393 runs on the board and the New Zealand top order in his sights, Broad produced a Broadian spell to set England on course for a big victory.
+In his natural habitat, with new ball in hand, 393 runs on the board and the New Zealand top order in his sights, Broad produced a Broadian spell to set England on course for a big victory.

 - Brilliant Broad puts England on course for victory